Flood Zones & How They Affect Insurance

 What does flood factor 9/10 mean?

-A flood factor 9/10 means that your home has a 99% chance of experiencing one inch or more of flooding over a 30-year period.
-While this is important to know, flood factor is not used by the NFIP to determine flood insurance rates.
+A flood factor of 9/10 means that your home has a 99% chance of experiencing one inch or more of flooding over a 30-year period.
+While it's important to know your home's flood factor, it isn't used by the NFIP to determine flood insurance rates.

-Yes, if you're located in a flood zone that begins with A or V, you're required to purchase flood insurance.
+If you're located in a flood zone that begins with an A or V, you’ll need flood insurance.

-Do I need flood insurance in zone X?
+Do I need flood insurance in flood zone X?

-Homeowners located in flood zone X aren't required by law to purchase flood insurance.
-However, your mortgage lender may still require you to purchase a policy.
-In addition, you may want to consider flood insurance if you're located near a body of water or your area has extreme weather events, like major rain storms or hurricanes.
+For homeowners in flood zone X, the law doesn't require you to purchase a flood policy, but your mortgage company might.
+You may also want to consider flood insurance if your house is near a body of water or your area has extreme weather events, such as major rainstorms or hurricanes.

 Methodology